MycroftAI/documentation/docs/skill-development/skill-settings.md

 # Skill Settings

 Skill settings provide the ability for users to configure a Skill using a web-based interface.
 This is often used to:
-- change default behaviors such as the alarm sound
+- Change default behaviors - such as the sound used for users alarms.
-- authenticate with external services such as Spotify
+- Authenticate with external services - such as Spotify
-- enter longer data as text rather than by voice, such as the IP address of their Home Assistant server.
+- Enter longer data as text rather than by voice - such as the IP address of the users Home Assistant server.

 Skill settings are completely optional.